 Pacific Heights is, more than anything, an amazing showcase for Michael Keaton as an actor.
 Sometimes, your nosy neighbor is a tenant renting space in your own house.
 Keaton is weird from the get-go and you know that there’s something off about the guy, but the way in which it unravels is amazing to watch.
 Definitely a film that doesn’t get enough credit.

-Joe Dante’s The ‘Burbs is one of the reigning kinds of this small sub-genre.
+Joe Dante’s The ‘Burbs is one of the reigning kings of this small sub-genre.
 It’s in many ways the ultimate nosy neighbor movie.
-Because even if (spoiler alert) they turn out to be right, their actions and paranoia are inexcusable although they are hilarious.
+Because even if (spoiler alert) they turn out to be right, their actions and paranoia are inexcusable, although hilarious.
 It’s such a fun, underrated flick.
-Absolutely one of Tom Hanks’s best comedic performances.
+Absolutely one of Tom Hanks’ best comedic performances.